 Everyone loves Nemo and Dory but I am super excited to meet some of their new friends in Finding Dory.
 Hank, their octopus friend caught my eye in the previews.
 I couldn’t wait to create a Finding Dory costume, a Hank the octopus costume.

-Note Hank is actually a septopus because lots one of his tentacles along the way.
-You could totally drop one of his arms in this costume for authenticity if you like. 😉
+Note Hank is technically a septopus because lots one of his tentacles along the way.
+You could totally drop one of the arms in this costume for authenticity if you like. 😉

 Hank the Octopus Finding Dory Costume Materials

 - Red hoodie – at least a few sizes larger than the costume wearer

 How to Create 8 Arms for this Octopus Halloween Costume

 An octopus has 8 arms, the sweatshirt arms will become 2 of them.
 We need to create 6 more arms with the rest of the sweatshirt.

 Start by cutting along the side hem, stopping an inch short of the armpit on each side.
 Now cut the front section into three even strips and the back section into three even strips.

 These 6 strips will be sewn into tubes to create the rest of the octopus arms.
 Fold each strip in half and sew up the side to create a tube.
 Stuff each tube with pillow stuffing and then sew up the tops.

 I did this all by hand, if you have access to a sewing machine, this would be a super quick step.